-Development and preparation of instructional materials; designing and building of teaching type projects and problems in such materials as leather, bookbinding, lapidary, and other handcraft activities.
-Prerequisite: Nine hours of industrial laboratory courses.
+Development and preparation of instructional materials; designing and constructing teaching type projects and problems in such materials as leather, lapidary, and other handcraft activities.

 328. Industrial Accident Prevention.
 (3-0).
 Credit 3.
 I, II

 Analysis of fundamentals of accident prevention and their application to industrial supervision and management.
 Prerequisite: Junior classification.